-Limitations of previous research
+Limitations of Previous Research

-Several researchers (Campion et al., 1983; Fendrich et al., 1992) suggested that residual visual functions within scotomas, whether conscious or unconscious, could be due to methodological inadequacies such as inadvertent eye movements, eccentric fixation as well as intra- and extra-ocular light scatter (Faubert et al., 1999).
+Several researchers (Campion and others 1983; Fendrich and others 1992) suggested that residual visual functions within scotomas, whether conscious or unconscious, could be due to methodological inadequacies such as inadvertent eye movements, eccentric fixation, and intra- and extraocular light scatter (Faubert and others 1999).
 Furthermore, previous results on residual visual abilities contrasted with reports of patients with retrogeniculate damage who show neither blindsight nor residual vision.
-Individual differences have been attributed to extent, location and age at lesion onset (an early onset makes blindsight more likely), which are not uniform across patients.
+Individual differences have been attributed to extent, location, and age at lesion onset (an early onset makes blindsight more likely), which are not uniform across patients.

-Another restricting factor is the use of forced-choice paradigms which have been used in many studies investigating blindsight.
-In this approach, the subjects' reaction not only depends on their sensitivity to differences between the stimuli, but it is also affected by their response criteria (bias), a tendency to consistently select one of the stimuli in favour of another independently of sensitivity and by the fact that they are forced to guess about the presence of a stimulus in their blind visual field.
-For this reason, forced-choice paradigms to examine blindsight have been criticized (Cowey, 2004; Ro et al., 2004).
+Another restricting factor is the use of forced-choice paradigms, which have been used in many studies investigating blindsight.
+In this approach, the patients' reaction not only depends on their sensitivity to differences between the stimuli, but it is also affected by their response criteria (bias), a tendency to consistently select one of the stimuli in favor of another independently of sensitivity, and by the fact that they are forced to guess about the presence of a stimulus in their blind visual field.
+For this reason, forced-choice paradigms to examine blindsight have been criticized (Cowey 2004; Ro and others 2004).

-Alternatively, indirect methods, which require the subject to react only to consciously perceived stimuli, have been developed to exclude methodological artefacts such as response bias.
-Implicit processing of a stimulus, which does not require a direct response from the subject, has been demonstrated within a field defect.
-For example, Zihl et al. (1980) has used reflex measures and demonstrated electrical skin conductance responses to 'unseen' light stimuli presented in the blind visual field.
+Alternatively, indirect methods, which require the patient to react only to consciously perceived stimuli, have been developed to exclude methodological artifacts such as response bias.
+Implicit processing of a stimulus, which does not require a direct response from the patient, has been demonstrated within a field defect.
+For example, Zihl and others (1980) used reflex measures and demonstrated electrical skin conductance responses to "unseen" light stimuli presented in the blind visual field.

-Another indirect method used to investigate blindsight utilizes the spatial summation effect (e.g. Tomaiuolo et al., 1997) in which the simultaneous presentation of an unseen stimulus can alter the mean reaction time to a seen stimulus (Marzi et al., 1986).
-With this approach, subjects show a significantly faster reaction time to two bilaterally presented stimuli, one of which is in the blind field, compared to a single one shown in the intact field.
+Another indirect method used to investigate blindsight utilizes the spatial summation effect (e.g., Tomaiuolo and others 1997) in which the simultaneous presentation of an unseen stimulus can alter the mean reaction time to a seen stimulus (Marzi and others 1986).
+With this approach, patients show a significantly faster reaction time to two bilaterally presented stimuli, one of which is in the blind field, compared to a single one shown in the intact field.

-Other important issues that have been raised to explain above chance performances in hemianopic patients are the possibility of light scatter from the blind field into the seeing field, inadequate eye fixation, mechanisms such as cortical plasticity or reorganization of cortical functions (Smith & Sugar, 1975, Rosenblatt at al., 1998) as well as macular sparing.
+Other important issues that have been raised to explain above-chance performances in hemianopic patients are the possibility of light scatter from the blind field into the seeing field, inadequate eye fixation, mechanisms such as cortical plasticity or reorganization of cortical functions (Smith and Sugar 1975; Rosenblatt and others 1998), and macular sparing.

-In addition, among the most difficult criticisms that blindsight studies have met is the possibility that fragments or islands of intact functional striate cortex rather than extrastriate pathways are responsible for the residual visual abilities observed (Fendrich et al., 1992).
+In addition, among the most difficult criticisms that blindsight studies have met is the possibility that fragments or islands of intact functional striate cortex rather than extrastriate pathways are responsible for the residual visual abilities observed (Fendrich and others 1992).